IdreesInc/Waypoint/README.md

 	- **INTRODUCING: Landmarks!**
 		- Landmarks use the default magic word of `%% Landmark %%`
 		- Landmarks are meant to be used between your waypoints to act as intermediary indexes.
 They can be placed in subfolder notes of waypoint tags to generate a "waypoint-like" tree without stopping a parent waypoint from including the child files/folders in your tree.
                 - Expanding on the description for waypoints above, say you have a parent folder that holds languages such as `Languages -> Latin -> Chapter I -> Vocab -> ...`.
 Similar to above, you want to have chapters listed for "Latin" and also have them show up on the "Language" folder note.
 This is achievable with Landmarks!
 By using `%% Landmark %%`, Waypoint will now generate an index in the current folder note listed as a landmark and will not stop the generation of the parent waypoint at that level, but keep going to list the chapters, as that is where the next waypoint is set.
+- **Customizable sort order**
+       - Waypoints can mirror the File Explorer's sort settings or use a manual order defined in the plugin settings.
 - **Permanent and portable**
         - Unlike other plugins, Waypoints are generated and saved as real markdown text within your folder notes.
 If you decide to switch to a different markdown editor that supports [[links]], all of your tables of contents will still be usable.
         - Note that the Waypoint plugin currently only works with Obsidian, so moving files around in another editor will cause your waypoints to be out-of-date.

 ## How To Use